izzymsft/github-spark-tutorials/PRD.md

 # Contoso Client Management System

 A comprehensive web application for managing client profile information for US-based customers with full CRUD capabilities and data persistence.
+This application will persist all changes that are made to the customer records.
+All new records that are added will be persisted.
+All edits and deletes will also be persisted.

 **Experience Qualities**:
 1. **Professional** - Clean, business-focused interface that inspires confidence in data management